maringos/VirtualColon/README.md

 ## Citation
-Georgios Marinos*, Johannes Zimmermann*, Jan Taubenheim, and Christoph Kaleta, **Virtual Colon: Spatiotemporal modelling of metabolic interactions in a computational colonic environment**, 2024, mSystems 0:e01391-25, www.doi.org/10.1128/msystems.01391-25
+Georgios Marinos*, Johannes Zimmermann*, Jan Taubenheim, and Christoph Kaleta, **Virtual Colon: spatiotemporal modeling of metabolic interactions in a computational colonic environment**, 2024, mSystems 0:e01391-25, www.doi.org/10.1128/msystems.01391-25
 *shared first authorship with an interchangeable order

 GNU General Public License version 3.0 (GPLv3) is applied to all copyrightable parts of this software.